kubernetes-sigs/external-dns/README.md

 is not strictly required.
 Provider listed [here](https://github.com/kubernetes-sigs/external-dns#status-of-providers) that do not have a maintainer listed are in need of assistance.

-The external-dns project is also in need of automated end-to-end tests for different DNS providers.
-Any help from the Kubernetes community and ideas on how this can be accomplished would be valuable.

 Read the [contributing guidelines](CONTRIBUTING.md) and have a look at [the contributing docs](docs/contributing/getting-started.md) to learn about building the project, the project structure, and the purpose of each package.

 For an overview on how to write new Sources and Providers check out [Sources and Providers](docs/contributing/sources-and-providers.md).